conio-tools/conio-shim/README.md

 ## Run locally

+You can run Conio on Hadoop natively or in Docker containers.

 ### Pseudo distributed mode (Single node setup)

+Note: Conio on Hadoop requires natives libraries, which is only supported on Linux as of now.
+Therefore it is currently not possible to run Conio on Mac.

+For Linux systems perform the following steps:

 1. Download a supported Hadoop from [here](https://archive.apache.org/dist/hadoop/common/hadoop-3.3.0/hadoop-3.3.0.tar.gz).

 1. Set up a Single Node Cluster based on this [document](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html).

+1. Configure to use [Linux Container Executor](https://hadoop.apache.org/docs/r3.3.0/hadoop-yarn/hadoop-yarn-site/SecureContainer.html#Linux_Secure_Container_Executor) in YARN

+1. [Enable scheduling of Docker containers](https://hadoop.apache.org/docs/r3.3.0/hadoop-yarn/hadoop-yarn-site/DockerContainers.html) in YARN and set up your Docker daemon accordingly.

 1. Submit the CONIO application to the cluster using this command:
 ```bash